2i2c-org/docs/support.md

 # Get support

 Send all support requests using the **support widget on the bottom right of the page**.
-The {ref}`2i2c support process <tc:support:process>` describes the process we'll follow when a new ticket is opened.
+The [2i2c support process](xref:tc#support:process) describes the process we'll follow when a new ticket is opened.
 For our full team process, see 2i2c's [Technical Support Process](https://compass.2i2c.org/services/technical-support/process/).

 For example, click the button below to open the support widget (or, click the widget directly).